elixir-tesla/tesla/README.md

 - `Tesla.Middleware.DecodeJson` - decode response body as JSON
 - `Tesla.Middleware.EncodeJson` - endode request body as JSON

 If you are using different json library writing middleware should be straightforward.
-See [link to json.ex] for implementation.
+See [`json.ex`](https://github.com/monterail/tesla/blob/master/lib/middleware/json.ex) for implementation.

 ## Dynamic middleware